Are Mercenaries Really a Cheaper Way of War?

 The president can “restructure” the war, similar to a bankruptcy reorganization.
 By aligning U.S. efforts under a presidential envoy, all strategic decisions regarding humanitarian aid, military support and intelligence become laser-focused on creating a stable, self-supporting Afghanistan.
 Stability would give our troops an exit ramp.
 The envoy’s focus would be to support Afghan security forces from within, providing professional military leadership, reliable air support and business administration assistance.
 Those resources would be procured in precisely the way U.S. forces acquire material and manpower support.
 They hire it.

 When Prince first suggested the plan, former mercenary Sean McFate wrote in The Atlantic that it was a bad idea—even if one left out the many black marks on Blackwater’s reputation from the conduct of the war in Iraq, and also even if one left out the fact that his exemplar for the viceroy role, General Douglas MacArthur, was fired by the president for abuse of power.
-Those legitimate worries aside, McFate warned that there plenty of other reasons to be wary: Mercenaries are susceptible to being hired away, tend to foment war where they go, and, essentially, lack the accountability that actual troops do.
+Those legitimate worries aside, McFate warned that there are plenty of other reasons to be wary: Mercenaries are susceptible to being hired away, tend to foment war where they go, and, essentially, lack the accountability that actual troops do.

 The problems of accountability are familiar from Iraq.
 Just last week, a federal court tossed convictions against three former Blackwater employees involved in a 2007 massacre in Baghdad.
 The court ruled that prosecutors had overreached in what they charged the men with, meaning that though no one denies the horror of the incident, the men’s sentences will be shortened or eliminated.